megahertz/spech/README.md

 `spech -l ru`

-To specify file mask directly, pass it as argument:
+To specify file mask directly, pass it as an argument:

 `spech README.md 'docs/*.md'`